A student punched her disabled 64-year-old teacher. The attack might have been inspired by TikTok.

 “The school system is taking the appropriate disciplinary action against all students involved,” he said.
 “We don’t have any evidence from our investigation that this incident is related to the TikTok challenge, but any acts of violence including participation in illegal social media trends will not be tolerated in our school system.”

-Jabbia also said in a Thursday school board meeting that two students outside the classroom recorded the attack and then posted it online.
-School administrators identified the pair and turned them over to “proper” authorities, noting that school officials are handling disciplinary actions while declining to comment on the legal process.
+Jabbia also said in a Thursday school board meeting that two students in the hallway recorded the attack and then posted it online.
+School administrators identified the pair and turned them over to the “proper” authorities; school officials are handling disciplinary actions while declining to comment on the legal process.

-“This incident could’ve happened at any school, and it has happened at schools across this country,” he said.
-“This is an isolated event where an individual, for whatever reason, decided to assault someone.… This is not a black eye on Covington High School.”
+“This incident could’ve happened at any school, and it has happened at schools across this country,” Jabbia said.
+“This is an isolated event where an individual, for whatever reason, decided to assault someone. … This is not a black eye on Covington High School.”

 Calls to Jackson and her parents were not immediately returned.